soundzz/dota-2-ticker/README.md

 Dota 2 Ticker

 Well here i am, reworking this script almost 2 years later!
 The core funcionality is still the same: You enter player Nicknames and (dotabuff) IDs, run the script in the background and will get a Notification every time one of those friends finish a match (including some detailed info about the match).
 This only works if that player has enabled public match history of course.
+The ticker script is ticker.py, the script used to set up API Key and player IDs is config.py

 # How to set it up
 1) Python 3 is required, so make sure you have it installed and linked the interpreter in your PATH Variable